 As a centralized web application, clients require a modern browser on a reasonably brisk network connection.
 The FireFox browser is recommended for database operators, but all public features and most operator features are supported by most of the popular browsers.
 There are effectively no restrictions on number of users, or limit to the number of concurrent users.

-Arctos software and data definition language (DDL) are freely available, and local installations are possible.
+Arctos software and data definition language are freely available, and local installations are possible.
 One such endeavor (MCZBase) uses forked code that is derived from, but no longer contributing to, Arctos.
-We can provide no support for such installations.
+We can provide no support for independent installations.

 More technical resources: